 Submission

-Innovate for Future (IFF) Competition is an open competition of innovation & technology to inspire our young people in Hong Kong to create innovative products or services for solving and improving our real-life challenges, though idea generation to prototype development.
-The competition may apply to local schools in Hong Kong SAR.
-Students will pitch how to move human society forward with feasible innovation and products in our coaching process.
+Innovate for Future (IFF) Competition is an open innovation and technology competition that inspires young people in Hong Kong to create innovative products or services that solve and improve real-life challenges, from idea generation to prototype development.
+The competition is open to higher education institutes and universities in the Hong Kong SAR.
+Students will pitch how to move human society forward with feasible innovations and products during our coaching process.

-This competition is supported by our international partner, San Jose State University (SJSU) Silicon Valley Center for Global Studies (SVCGS).
-The final champion or winners will have opportunity to submit their projects to SJSU global program such as Silicon Valley Innovation Challenge (SVIC) Competition and Showcase.
+This competition is supported by our international partner, San Jose State University (SJSU) Silicon Valley Centre for Global Studies (SVCGS).
+The final champion or winners will have the opportunity to submit their projects to SJSU global programs such as the Silicon Valley Innovation Challenge (SVIC) Competition and Showcase.
+Winners will also have the opportunity to join our local industry support and mentorship programs for project extension and commercialization.

 Registration Stage: